 A few tips on controlling acne breakouts

-My acne has mainly been caused by wearing makeup and also from me not knowing how to properly take off my makeup.
-If you wear makeup, it’s really important to take it off and never sleep in your makeup!
-Nowadays I make sure that ALL my makeup is off my skin before I go to bed.
+My acne was mainly been caused by wearing makeup and also from me not knowing how to properly remove my makeup.
+If you wear makeup, it’s really important to know take it off properly and NEVER sleep in your makeup!
+Nowadays I make sure that ALL my makeup is completely off my skin before I go to bed.
 A good skincare routine is a MUST if you want clear skin.
 No exceptions.

 Here are the products I use to take off my makeup: